kalynkoz/messenger/README.md

 to match the current query needs.
 This would have then expanded nicely to additional functionality or other query patterns.

 Additionally, I would add the remaining CRUD functionality and add other `read` query patterns such as `getMessagesBySender` or `getMessagesFromConversation`.
+It might be beneficial to have a batch endpoint for posts.

 ### Housekeeping Changes
 The following are chores I would likely have done if I were going to continue working this:
 1. Extracted interfaces to keep the connections between controller and service clean and free from implementation details
-2. End-to-End tests with DB once set-up
+2. End to end tests with DB once set-up (only `/hello` is setup)
 3. Data validation, specifically in tests
 4. Separate reads and writes in controller and in service
+5. Add a testing script to pre-load database with some values